Billy Bragg: 2015 to present

-After The Times article appeared, the singer tweeted that he had "joined the long list of people stitched up by the Murdoch papers" and accused the Times of "twisting my words to attack Corbyn", urging "don’t let Murdoch sow discord".
+After The Times article appeared, the singer tweeted that he had "joined the long list of people stitched up by the Murdoch papers" and accused the Times of "twisting my words to attack Corbyn", urging "don't let Murdoch sow discord".
 The Guardian reproduced a quote from a recording of the event absent from The Times article: "It's a challenge.
 Labour has fires to fight on different fronts.
 This would be happening even without Corbyn if any of the other candidates had won last year, these problems would still be there".
 In August 2016, Bragg also endorsed Jeremy Corbyn's campaign in the Labour Party leadership election.

 During the general election campaign in May 2017, Bragg added his signature to a letter published in The Guardian calling for Labour to withdraw its candidates in two constituencies; Brighton Pavilion and the Isle of Wight and potentially allowing the Green Party to defeat the Tories in both, where Labour were running second.
 The letter was also signed by Labour MP Clive Lewis, former policy chief Jon Cruddas, former shadow children's minister Tulip Siddiq and journalists Paul Mason and Owen Jones.
 The initiative was shut down by Jeremy Corbyn.

 In June 2019, Bragg publicly criticised fellow singer-songwriter Morrissey for his recent political comments and endorsement of a far-right political party, and accused him of dragging the legacy of Johnny Marr and the Smiths "through the dirt".

 In November 2019, Bragg endorsed the Labour Party in the 2019 general election.

 Personal life

+With his partner Juliet, Bragg has an adult son, singer-songwriter Jack Valero.

-Bragg supports West Ham United FC.
+Bragg supports West Ham United F.C.